Robust stability of event-triggered nonlinear moving horizon estimation: Numerical Examples

 \subsection{Additional constraint of MHE's NLP}

 After having tested the functionality of the algorithm with these two examples, we now examine the impact of the additional constraint (\ref{eq:NLPC4}) on the simulation results.
 The inclusion of this constraint generally had no significant effect on the resulting estimation error in the conducted simulations.
 Specifically, we performed 2000 simulations for the batch reactor example (200 different disturbance sequences for each $\alpha\in\{1,2,3,4,5,6,8,10,12,14\}$).
 For the robot arm we conducted 1600 simulations, namely 200 simulations per $\alpha\in\{5,10,15,20,30,40,50,60\}$, using 100 different disturbance sequences for each of the two measurement noise levels ($|w_i|\leq 0.1$, $|w_i|\leq 0.05$, $i=5,6$).
-In a substantial number of instances, the additional constraint either did not affect the solution to the optimization problem (36 \% (batch reactor) and 13 \% (robot arm)) or led to a slight reduction in the estimation error (49 \% (batch reactor) and 57 \% (robot arm)).
-However, as mentioned previously, even when the constraint did influence the results, the difference in estimation error remained negligibly small.
-Therefore, one can conclude that incorporating this constraint into the optimization problem is not restrictive.
-While it serves to establish our theoretical guarantees, its practical impact is minimal.
+In a substantial number of simulations, the additional constraint either did not affect the solution to the optimization problem (36 \% (batch reactor) and 13 \% (robot arm)) or led to a slight reduction in the estimation error (49 \% (batch reactor) and 57 \% (robot arm)).
+However, as mentioned previously, even when the constraint did influence the results, the difference in estimation error remained negligibly small (on average, the estimation error was 0.25 \% lower when the additional constraint was used).
+In the conducted simulations, the additional constraint was only active in 7.6 \% (batch reactor) and 14 \% (robot arm) of cases when the NLP was solved upon an event.
+Therefore, one can conclude that, while the additional constraint (\ref{eq:NLPC4}) was included for the benefit of our theoretical developments, its incorporation into the optimization problem is not restrictive.
+This is in line with the earlier observation that the additional constraint is inherently satisfied by the true trajectories and is therefore reasonable to impose on the optimal solution.